cargo-bins/cargo-binstall/SUPPORT.md

 ####  If the package name does not match the crate name

-As is common with libraries / utilities (and the `radio-sx128x` example), this can be overridden by specifying the `pkg-url`:
+As is common with libraries/utilities (and the `radio-sx128x` example), this can be overridden by specifying the `pkg-url`:

 ```toml
 [package.metadata.binstall]
 pkg-url = "{ repo }/releases/download/v{ version }/sx128x-util-{ target }-v{ version }.{ archive-format }"
 ```

-Which provides a download URL of: `https://github.com/rust-iot/rust-radio-sx128x/releases/download/v0.14.1-alpha.5/sx128x-util-x86_64-unknown-linux-gnu-v0.14.1-alpha.5.tgz`
+Which provides a download URL of `https://github.com/rust-iot/rust-radio-sx128x/releases/download/v0.14.1-alpha.5/sx128x-util-x86_64-unknown-linux-gnu-v0.14.1-alpha.5.tgz`

 ####  If the package structure differs from the default